PavanRangani/docs/docs/prd/incentive-stock/vested-details.md

 ### System Rule

-- Can be editable anytime.
+- Can be edited anytime.

 ### UI Rule